Friday, March 22, 2024

 154 As above for the neighborhoods of Santo Spirito and Santa Croce, 1 Oct.
 1421 - 20 Mar.
 1425

-168 Sample of inventories and revised reasons for the Santo Spirito and Santa Croce neighborhoods, 1432 - 1439
+168 Sample of inventories and revised data for the Santo Spirito and Santa Croce neighborhoods, 1432 - 1439

 169 As above for the Santo Spirito neighborhood, 1439 - 1454